powercloudsdn/documentation/policies/business-hour-policies.md

 Currently you can apply business hour policies as time constraints to the following services:

-* Notification policies
+* Notification Policies
 * SLA Reports
 * IP Block Lists

 ## Timezone selection

 While setting up a business hour policy you can select a timezone that will be used to determine the UTC offset.
 Other services that use this policy will assume this timezone.
-Example: A notification policy or scheduled SLA report uses the timezone that is selected in the assigned business hour policy.
+Example: A notification policy or scheduled SLA report uses the timezone that is selected in its assigned business hour policy.

 ## All day policies